Healthy Homes Assessment Ngauranga

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into in force on July 1, 2021?
-The landlords are now required to make sure their Ngauranga rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals must be completely conforming by the 1st July 2024.
+Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords are now required to make sure their Ngauranga rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rental properties are required to be completely in compliance by July 1st 2024.

 The areas that are covered by the Healthy Homes Standards are:

-We can evaluate the rental property you have in order to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we’ll advise you or your property manager about the work which requirements to be completed, and provide the report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.
+We can assess your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
+Following the assessment, we will advise you or your property manager about the work required. needs to be completed and offer the report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements to comply with the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7200 plus any additional healthier homes related fines.
+Failure to comply with the requirements to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7,200 plus additional healthy homes associated fines.

-We are fully independent assessors for rental properties, in addition, we’re fully certified for each of Healthy Homes and Homefit.
+We’re fully independent assessors of rental properties, we are fully qualified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6790